-In conjunction with these efforts, we have entered into a Sponsored Research Agreement with Johns Hopkins University pursuant to which researchers in the lab of Dr. Stephen Gould will perform certain research activities in connection with our exosomes program.
+In conjunction with these efforts, we have entered into a Sponsored Research Agreement with Johns Hopkins University pursuant to which researchers in the lab of Dr. Stephen Gould will perform certain research activities in connection with our exosomes program and the further development of the platform.